 Downton Abbey Filming locations, Oxfordshire Cotswolds & Blenheim Palace

-This day trip operates April to mid November, every Wednesday & Friday (new Saturday departures in 2015!), due to Blenheim Palace and Cogges being closed over winter.
+This day trip operates April to mid November, every Wednesday, Friday and Saturday (Blenheim Palace and Cogges Farm are closed over winter).

 Visit the sites associated with Downton Abbey, enjoy lunch in the beautiful Oxfordshire Cotswolds and end the day with a tour of the birthplace of Winston Churchill, Blenheim Palace.
 This day trip operates Wednesday and Friday with departures from London & Oxford.

 Depart London and drive away from the city to the rolling limestone hills of Oxfordshire Cotswolds to see key filming sites of Downton Abbey.
 Our first stop is a visit to Yew Tree Farm (Cogges), which first appeared in series 4 with Mr.Drewe as the tenant farmer.
 In series 5 the farm appears regularly as Mr & Mrs Drewe secretly raise Lady Edith's love child!

 At Yew Tree Farm we also learn of the developing storyline between Charles Blake, the dashing government adviser sent in to advise Downton and surrounding estates on how to survive changing times, and Lady Mary, now entrusted with the running of the estate following Matthew's death.
 They immediately clash over family tradition and the need to reform, but following the now famous 'pig scene' their relationship improves.